Frequently Asked Questions

 How long will my system last?

-As your solar PV system ages you can generally expect that the system’s output will decrease by about one percent each year.
+Generally, as a solar or photo voltaic (PV) system ages, its output decreases by about one percent each year.
 The majority of new solar-energy systems include a 20-year warranty for problems not related to aging.

 How much electricity will my PV system generate?